Acute Myeloid Leukemia +

 Clinical Phase II study both in France and in the United States

-Hybrigenics has received the authorization to perform a double-blind placebo-controlled clinical Phase II study of inecalcitol in elderly or frail acute myeloid leukemia (AML) patients in France by the French Drug Agency and in the United States by the Food and Drug Administration.
+Hybrigenics launched both in France and the United States a double-blind placebo-controlled clinical Phase II study of inecalcitol in elderly or frail acute myeloid leukemia (AML) patients unfit for standard chemotherapy.

-Furthermore, inecalcitol has been shown to synergize with decitabine (Dacogen®, Johnson & Johnson), a hypo-methylating agent used for AML in older (>65 years old) or frail patients not eligible to standard induction chemotherapy.
+Furthermore, inecalcitol has been shown to synergize with decitabine (Dacogen®, Johnson & Johnson), a hypo-methylating agent.
 The in vitro combination of the two compounds exerted a more potent effect than the addition of the individual activities of each compound alone.
 The same synergy has been found in in vivo models of AML in mice treated with both compounds.

 The molecular basis of this synergy has been elucidated: decitabine “unmasks” the gene coding for vitamin D receptors (by reducing the methylation of its promoter region).
 As a consequence, more vitamin D receptors are expressed and available to be activated by inecalcitol.

 Acute myeloid leukemia (AML) has recently become the most frequent form of leukemia and accounts for about 38% of all leukemic patients.
 Its incidence has recently started to increase due to so-called “secondary” AML cases several years after successful treatment of a previous cancer of a different type.
 Annual estimates of newly diagnosed AML cases amount to 20,830 in the United States (Cancer Facts and Figures 2015), 18,500 in Europe (RARECARE Working Group, 2012) and 120,000 worldwide (Globocan, 2012).
 AML is designated as an orphan disease in the United States, Europe and Japan.